Zurc/lasaldelavida/episodio5-learning.md

 Directives to apply to specific templates to render it customised. eg. directive to render specific template for tooltips

+(remember to import/export the directive into the module!!!)

 ```js
 import { Directive, Input, TemplateRef } from '@angular/core';
 import { FilterTemplateConfig } from './filter-template-config';